robotix/2020.robotix.in/_events/crescendo.md

 * Successfully rotating the flag: 100 (RO1)

-* Taking out the green trapezoidal blocks from the enclosure: 50 per block (B)
+* Taking out the green trapezoidal blocks from the cave: 50 per block (B)

 * Successfully filling the gap with the green blocks: 100 per block (CD)

 * Successfully crossing over the gap after placing the green blocks: 200 (G)

-* Successful plane shifting (Plane at a height greater than 18 cm: 150 per shift (P1)
+* Successful plane shifting (Plane at a height greater than 18 cm): 150 per shift (P1)

-* Successful plane shifting (Plane at a height less than 18 cm: 100 per shift (P2)
+* Successful plane shifting (Plane at a height less than 18 cm): 100 per shift (P2)

 * Time bonus: **number of seconds left(t') x 3**

 **Negatives**

-* Disbalance or slipping out off the arena of the robot: -50 (E1)
+* Disbalance or slipping of the robot: -50 (E1)

 * Falling off the arena or in any of the gaps: -100 (E2)

-* Unsucessful attempt at shifting the plane : -100 (E3)
+* Unsuccessful attempt at shifting the plane : -100 (E3)

+* Tumbling of block : -50 (E4)

 * Negative marks for each timeout: -100 (T)